 Inclement Weather: PLEASE PAY ATTENTION TO THE WEATHER FORECAST AND WATCH YOUR EMAIL FOR SCHEDULE CHANGES!
 Lessons may be cancelled in certain weather conditions such as thunder, lightning, snow, extreme wind, cold, etc. Watch your email to confirm whether or not lessons will be held as scheduled.
 Lessons will be cancelled whenever schools in Jasper are closed, for inclement weather.
-Riding lessons will not be held in the indoor arena, if the temperature is below 40 degrees, but lesson will continue in the heated break room, tack room or feed room.
+Riding lessons will not be held in the indoor arena, if the temperature is below 40 degrees, or above 95 degrees, or 170 combine heat and humidity, but lesson will continue in the heated/air conditioned break room, tack room or feed room.